 The scent of these candles is so striking we enjoy them outdoors as well as inside.
-Each candle made by Icy Palmer Co. is an exclusively all-natural, hand-poured, custom soy candle sustainably handcrafted in Vermont and are phthalate free!!
+Each candle made by Icy Palmer Vermont Candle is an exclusively all-natural, hand-poured, custom soy candle sustainably handcrafted in Vermont and are phthalate-free!!

 Melissa, the creator of Icy Palmer Co.
-VT candles was so thrilled with Ella’s candle that we decided to collaborate on a premier candle line that represents Dabbling & Decorating.
+Vermont candles was so thrilled with Ella’s candle that we decided to collaborate on a premier candle line that represents Dabbling & Decorating.
 The first one Melissa designed is named VINTAGE with a beautiful summer scent created with English Oak & Red Currant.

 The label photo was taken by myself last Fall when I decorated our Vermont sunroom with vintage tennis racquets, soft pastel colors, and thrifted needlepoint pillows.